 l.
 How many times can I present at PSCT 2020?

 Delegates can only speak twice during the conference (excepting for visual presentations or plenary talks or if you are in a play.
 Pre-conference workshops don’t count, nor does chairing a session).
 If you are participating more than twice, you will be asked to choose the top two proposals and withdraw from the others.

 m.
 When will I find out what day I am speaking on?

 You could be allocated to speak on any day.
 Speakers should plan to attend the entire conference.
 Do not ask to speak on a particular day or time as this makes planning the program very difficult.

 A preliminary notification of allocated times will be given in early March.

 n.
 How do I withdraw a proposal?

 o.
-What is the deadline for Bursaries?
+What is the deadline for applications for bursaries?

+p.
 Where can I find information about accommodation?